mverboom/cdist-types/__firewall/man.rst

 hosts()
    The hosts() function is comparable to host() but will do this for each comma seperated host.

+hostgroup()
+   The hostgroup() function expands the host group into the ip adresses of all hosts assigned to the group.

 network()
    The network() function will expand the network name passwd to a subnet.
 This will be looked up in the database file.

+networkgroup()
+   The networkgroup() function expands the netowrk group into the ip adresses of all networks assigned to the group.

 service()
    The name of a specific service will be expanded to the definition found in the database